 “Yes Maisy?”
 I smiled, chomping on my Nutella and toast.
 You gotta hand it to them Muggles – Nutella and toast is ambrosia from the gods.

 “Your letter was cute, thanks,” she said, still smiling.

 I think my heart just burst into a thousand pieces.
 “Really?
 Good!
 Did you sleep?
 You look really good today,” I complimented her.
 Her cheeks flushed crimson and Lily hit my arm, glancing at Maisy and grinning before turning to me with fire in her eyes.

 “For fuck sake, what’s it with the Potters hitting me today?”
 I moaned.
 This earned me another punch.
 And kick.
 Fantastic.
-I bruise frickin’ easily you bitches.
+I bruise frickin’ easily, people!

 “I didn’t.
 I just said she looked nice?”
 I backed up quickly, looking away from Maisy and Remus and glaring back at Lily who softened slightly.

 “Oh.
 Oh okay then.
 Just...
 Don’t worry.”
 Lily gave up and put her cutlery down, agitated.